-When saving for retirement, many people use a combination of tax-deferred and taxable investment accounts.
+When saving for retirement, many people use a combination of tax-deferred and taxable investment accounts to boost retirement savings.

 But how should you allocate your portfolio between them?
-Is it better to put high growth assets in the tax-deferred accounts or is it better to put tax inefficient assets in them?
-The answer may be both, but there are definite strategies to consider when choosing where to hold your savings.
+Is it better to put high growth assets in the tax-deferred accounts or is it better to put tax-inefficient assets in them?
+The answer may be both, but there are definite strategies to consider when choosing how to save for a comfortable retirement.

 Given the tax-favored treatment of retirement accounts, it’s worth asking why you’d use a non-retirement account at all.
-One possible could be that you’ve maximized the annual deferral amount allowed to your retirement plan, but still needs to save more for retirement.
+One possibility could be that you’ve maximized the annual deferral amount allowed to your retirement plan, but still need to save more for retirement.
 This often happens for individuals whose income is above the compensation limit, or those who start saving for retirement later in life.

 Another reason someone might choose to use both types of accounts is as insurance against the possibility that they will be paying higher taxes in retirement, since it’s tough to predict where tax rates will be years or decades in the future.
 Overall, tax levels are generally expected to rise, yet many people will be in a lower bracket upon retirement as their income falls when they stop working.
 A combined strategy involving both pre-tax and post-tax accounts can provide a hedge against this uncertainty.